crypticCaroline/puppyplaymates/docs/features.md

 ### Responsiveness

 The website is fully responsive between different screen resolutions.
 I have done this by using media queries, containers, rows, and columns.
 I have chosen to hide the GIF images on small devices.
+I have also changed the font size depending on the device to help with user experience.

+I have also not set explicit sizing for the images so they can scale up and down depending on the screen size.
+This can cause some minor issues with speed of load but results in a better user experience overall.

+I have used:
+        #content {
+	        flex: 1 0 auto;
+        }
+            display: flex

+Many of the elements have display: flex in combinations with the flex values.
+This means that the elements are able to grow but will not shrink.
+This improves the user experience and means that elements will line up on all devices.

 ### Accessibility